lubieniebieski/bootstrap-datetimepicker-rails/README.md

+## :warning: !not actively maintained!

+please refer to https://github.com/TrevorS/bootstrap3-datetimepicker-rails in order to find a gem version compatible with Boostrap 3.

 # bootstrap-datetimepicker-rails

 This gem packages the bootstrap-datetimepicker (JavaScripts & stylesheets) for Rails 3.1+ asset pipeline.
 It adds ability to use [bootstrap-datetimepicker plugin](http://tarruda.github.com/bootstrap-datetimepicker/) within your Rails app without puting files inside `vendor` directory.